mikependon/RepoDB.NET/pages/introduction/docs.md

 # Docs

 Below are the list of the things you can learn with RepoDb.
-You can also click on the link provided in the sidebar at the left.
+You can also click the links provided in the sidebar at the left.

 {% for doc in site.data.documentation.docs %}
 {% if doc.isdoc == true %}